yuanhaoHotstar/trunks/README.md

 # Trunks [![Build Status](https://travis-ci.org/straightdave/trunks.svg?branch=master)](https://travis-ci.org/straightdave/trunks)

-Trunks, like every son, is derived from the father Vegeta with some enhanced skills.
-Same as Vegeta, Trunks is yet another HTTP load testing tool built out of a need to drill
+Trunks, like every son, is derived from the father Vegeta with some enhanced skills:
-HTTP services with a constant request rate.
-It can be used both as a command line utility and a library.
+1. dump HTTP reponses
+2. gRPC support

+>My purpose is building a universal gRPC tool.
+But it's Golang and it's gRPC, we need the client stub and we need to do more than just one command.
+So far we can build custom program with Trunks as a lib.

 ![Trunks](http://images2.wikia.nocookie.net/__cb20100725123520/dragonballfanon/images/5/52/Future_Trunks_SSJ2.jpg)